Stanely Ng: Home United

-In 2015, Ng signed for Home United FC, where he impressed and earned a regular starting spot and broke his goal duck in April against Balestier Khalsa.
+In 2015, Ng signed for Home United FC, where he secured a regular starting position and scored his first goal in April against Balestier Khalsa.
+He was subsequently named to Singapore's squad for the SEA Games.
+He recorded 4 goals and 5 assists across all competitions that season.

-His impressive displays have not gone unnoticed as he was named as part of Singapore's squad for this home edition of the SEA Games.
-Scoring 4 goals and 5 assists in all competitions this season.
-Ng is quickly developing into one of the best wingers in the country.
-Quick on the ball and a good crosser.

 Geylang International

 Stanely resigned for the Eagles for the 2016 S.League season and scored on the opening day of the campaign, earning Geylang a share of the spoils in a 3–3 draw against title-favourites, Tampines Rovers.

 Represented Geylang International alongside Amy Recha and Syazwan Buhari for Singapore Selection for this year's Sultan of Selangor's Cup 2016.
 Where Ng played an important role as he scored a beautiful left-footed curler for the equaliser goal that cancelled out Gopinathan Ramachandra's goal.
-The Singapore Selection team went on to lift the Sultan of Selangor's Cup for the first time since 2011 by beating Selangor Selection 4-3 through a penalty shootout after the score was tied 1–1 at full-time.
+The Singapore Selection team went on to lift the Sultan of Selangor's Cup for the first time since 2011 by beating Selangor Selection 4–3 through a penalty shootout after the score was tied 1–1 at full-time.